 By Erin McNeaney @ Never ending voyage

-If you are wondering what to do in Hawaii out of the ordinary, taking a helicopter ride over the island is one of the best things to do in Kauai and was our favorite travel experience in all of Hawaii.
+If you are wondering what to do in Hawaii out of the ordinary, taking a helicopter ride over the island best hawaii excursions.
+It is one of the best things to do in Kauai and was our favorite travel experience in all of Hawaii.

 It’s not a cheap activity, but it was well worth the cost for the spectacular views of Hawaii’s oldest and most dramatic island.